ajaymache/D3/README.md

 Plotly is a open source project and has libraries build in Python, R and MATLAB as well for visualization.
 Please explore more about these libraries on **[Plotly](https://plot.ly)**.

 ### Running the Project
-Since some of the javascripts will be standlone and access files from the local directories, your browser might not render the the plots/viz.
+:warning: Since some of the javascripts will be standlone and access files from the local directories, your browser might not render the the plots/viz.
 This is for security reasons and if interested in knowing more about this issue please see *[here]()*

 ### Project Structure